 Guidelines for Completing the IRB Application for Human Participant Research

 Attach all supporting material to the application, including any consent documents, advertisements or announcements, and survey instruments.
 Two copies of the application and supporting material (one original and one copy) should be submitted to the IRB Office (AD 250).
-If two copies are not submitted or if your application is incomplete, handwritten, or difficult to understand, the review of your project may be delayed.
+Applications must be hand-signed by the Principal Investigator (PI), all co-investigators, and faculty adviser/sponsor (if applicable).
+The CITI training completion date for all listed investigators and sponsor (if applicable) must be included.
+If your application is incomplete, the review of your project may be delayed.

 The numbered items below match the numbered items on the IRB Application for Human Participant Research.
 If you have further questions, please call the IRB Administrator at 216-397-1527.

 1. PROJECT TITLE: List the title of your proposed research project.

 a.
 Enter the date that you wish to begin your project and the anticipated completion date of the project.
 Note that you cannot begin your project until you have received approval from the IRB.
 In general, your anticipated starting date should be at least three to four weeks after the date you hand in your application to the IRB.

 b.
 Check “Yes” if you plan to conduct this project on an annual basis, continuing basis, or if you think your project will take more than one year to collect and analyze the data.

 a.
 The principal investigator (PI) is the person in charge of the research project and is expected to be the person to complete and submit the IRB application.

 If you are a JCU faculty member, list the name and email address of your department chair.

 If you are a JCU administrator or staff member, fill in the name and email address of your immediate supervisor.